Valid uncertainty quantification about the model in a linear regression setting: General optimality results

 over all admissible $\S$ with focal elements $\{S_r: r \in [0,1]\}$, uniformly for all $A$ generated by $\{A_j: j \in J\}$, for all $\theta \in A$, and for all $r \in [0,1]$. \end{defn}

 \begin{thm} If a predictive random set $\S$ is balanced in the sense of Definition~\ref{def:prs.balance}, then it is maximin optimal in the sense of Definition~\ref{def:prs.optimal}. \end{thm}

 The main idea in the proof, presented in Appendix~\ref{proof:balance.optimal}, is the notion of the ``core'' $S^\circ$ of a given focal element $S$.
-In particular, $S^\circ = \bigcap_{g \in \G_A} gS$, and the proof relies on the fact that it is both balanced and contained in each $gS$.
+In particular, the core is defined as $S^\circ = \bigcap_{g \in \G_A} gS$, and the proof relies on the fact that it is both balanced and contained in each $gS$.